brandonjschwartz/engineering-website/README.md

 ## Example for blog post

-We use markdown for our post.
+We use markdown for writing blog posts.

     ---
     title: The best restaurants in Glendale